mspronesti/baylib/README.md

 ```
 You can now include `baylib` in your projects.

-Make sure your `CMakeLists.txt` looks like this
+In the latter two cases, make sure your `CMakeLists.txt` looks like this
 ```cmake
 find_package(baylib)
 # create your executable